Pokémon Unite: Grab these free Pokémon before they expire

 Commemorative Release Gifts

-To celebrate the game's launch at release day, seven days, fourteen days, and thirty days, players were given Aeos tickets and item enhancers, claimed through the events menu.
+To celebrate the launch of Pokémon Unite, at release day, seven days, 14 days, and 30 days, players were given Aeos tickets and item enhancers; all claimed through the events menu.

 Zeraora

-Until August 31, Zeraora could be automatically added to players' teams as an early launch bonus.
+Until August 31, 2021, Zeraora could be automatically added to players' teams as an early launch bonus.
 While it is now too late to claim him as a launch bonus, players can still earn his Unite license through special missions The Pokémon Company's site says will be added at a later date.
+If you already have Zeraora, a different reward will be added for these missions.

 Grab them while you can

-The Pokémon Company has always done special events for its games that allow players to acquire free goodies.
-You just have to make sure you actually claim these gifts, or you'll miss out.
+The Pokémon Company has always done special events for Pokémon games that allow players to acquire free goodies.
+You just have to make sure you actually claim these gifts, or you'll miss out!

-Pokémon Unite update makes it less pay to win, but still isn't enough
+My time with the Apple Music Voice Plan started out great, but turned sour

-Season two of Pokémon Unite is out now.
-Here's how this update tried to address the game's 'pay to win' concerns and why it's just not quite good enough.
+The Apple Music Voice Plan started sweet, but after a few weeks of using the service, it left a sour taste in my mouth.